zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 4. Hazard Removal / Decontamination: Actions/abilities to cleanse negative Slot Effects, resetting them or replacing with neutral/beneficial effects.
 5. Location (Weather): Cards imposing global modifiers on the whole battlefield (duration or until changed).
 Can restrict (no certain card types), buff (+1 Armor/turn), trigger effects (heal all), enable strategies.
 6. Flooding: Overwhelm board with many weak/token creatures ("junk") to obstruct movement, dilute single-target effects, enable quantity-based strategies.
+7. Recruitment / Conversion: Taking control of enemy creatures to use them against their former owner or deny the opponent a resource.
+(See Section IV.D for details).

 C. Creature Enhancement & Protection
 1. Setup: Actions/abilities increasing core stats (Attack, Health, Speed) of self or allies.